 Citation means the web-based reference to a business’s name, website, address, phone number, etc.

-Crawlers bots inspect a limited number of pages of your website.
+Crawler bots inspect a limited number of pages of your website.
 The crawl budget determines this number.

 You can guide the crawlers with directions on how you want them to search and find out your content.